-Today I spent the day selecting paint colors with my husband and it is amazing the effect that a color can bring to spectators.
+Today I spent the day selecting paint colors and it is amazing the effect that a color can bring to spectators.
 When I was in marching band, the color guard would dance around with their flags and it wasn’t until I would review the performance video with the band, where I could truly see and appreciate how much the flag colors strengthened the music and feeling we trying to emote on the field.
 This concept is true when it comes to selecting your bellydance power color.

 Bellydance can bring about the same experience.
 Whether it is through our costuming, props or use of makeup and accessories, the color you choose plays an important role in strengthening the message behind the energy you are emitting.